TylerJOtte/forge/src/Forge/Forge.docc/Forge.md

 ## Overview

 Forge provides game objects for building or extending your app's infrastructure.
-You can forge ``Element``s from the "Four Pillars" to manage game interactivity, and/or construct an entire ecosystem.
+You can forge ``Element``s from the <doc:TheFourPillars> to manage game activity, or construct an entire ecosystem.

 #### Example